 Directed by: David Lynch, Lesli Linka Glatter, Caleb Deschanel, Duwayne Dunham, Tim Hunter, Todd Holland, Tina Rathborne, Graeme Clifford, Mark Frost, Uli Edel, James Foley, Stephen Gyllenhaal, Diane Keaton, Jonathan Sanger.

 The high school kids are to a degree typed in retro ways — the jock, the black-jacketed thug, the misunderstood biker — but they’re all allowed a degree of sensitivity, even those that are dealing in drugs and heading in out-of-control directions.
 Laura Palmer begins as a mystery wrapped in plastic and sent down the river.
-Even her girlfriends don’t know the whole story about her — the nice girl Donna Hayward, and the mischievous sex kitten Audrey Horne.
+Even her girlfriends don’t know her entire story — the nice girl Donna Hayward, and the mischievous sex kitten Audrey Horne.
 Some of the key actors give truly brave performances.
-Ray Wise is of course a standout, while Grace Zabriskie turns the thankless role of a grieving mother into a showcase.
+Ray Wise is of course a standout, while Grace Zabriskie makes the thankless role of a grieving mother into a showcase.

-Look at any new series today, and the casts are trimmed so tight that, in a murder mystery, ANY superfluous speaking role introduced in act one is likely to be a ‘surprise’ main suspect by act three.
+In any new series today the casts are trimmed so tightly that in a murder mystery ANY superfluous speaking role introduced in act one is likely to be a ‘surprise’ main suspect by act three.
 Twin Peaks has such a big cast it could support a dozen spin-off ideas.
 The main characters have friends and co-workers, and some of them have friends.
 The peripheral eccentrics are just as interesting as the main characters.
 Garage man Ed Hurley is grievously henpecked by his curtain-hanging wife Nadine; but he has a warm romance on the side with waitress Norma.
 The log lady is a creation seemingly out of one of Lynch’s art-student short subjects, always good for a screwy quote or two.
 If we’re going to assign points for ‘creating a world,’ Twin Peaks earns high marks.

 The original broadcast lost me not long into the second season, when the feeling of an integrated mystery was diluted by the introduction of too many uninteresting sidebars and characters.
-And as soon as that happened, the eccentric playing began to look like bad acting, and the lop-sided pacing seemed less inspired than intentionally frustrating.
-The concern that the mystery might boil down to a demonic cult was a good tease for season one, but it would have been disastrous had it gone that route 100%.
-What worked well is the feeling that the relationships between the characters was developing into a complex web that would reward us with even more interesting revelations.
-But when season two introduced elements like a boring flying saucer tease, we could tell that the spark was gone.
+As soon as that happened the eccentric playing began to look like bad acting, and the lop-sided pacing seemed less inspired than intentionally frustrating.
+The concern that the mystery might boil down to a demonic cult was a good tease for season one, but would have been disastrous had it gone that route 100%.
+What worked well is the feeling that the relationships between the characters were developing into a complex web that would reward us with even more interesting revelations.
+When season two introduced elements like a boring flying saucer tease, we could tell that the spark was gone.
 The miracle was that the tightrope act worked so well as long as it did.

 Twin Peaks Fire Walk with Me certainly satisfied fanatic Lynch fans, the auteurists so into his vision that they believe he can do no wrong.
-Although the theatrical feature follow up has some very good things going for it, it was scorned by the same critics that cheered the TV show.
-With some glaring substitutions, most of the cast returned for this prequel to the series, which answers some questions about the communal mystery.
+Although the theatrical feature follow-up has some very good things going for it, it was scorned by the same critics that cheered the TV show.
+With some glaring substitutions most of the cast returned for this series prequel, which answers some questions about the communal mystery.
 It spells out what happened to the previous victim in a different town, and then documents the last seven days of passion and horror in the short life of our troubled heroine.
 On one hand the show is a triumph for actress Sheryl Lee, who puts everything she has into a really tough part.
 Laura Palmer is a brazen libertine but also an abused innocent; she loves a lot of people but is compelled to be false to all of them.
-When she goes wild, it’s partly the effect of the cocaine but mostly an explosion of a life force betrayed from within her own family.
+When she goes wild it’s partly the effect of the cocaine but mostly an explosion of a life force betrayed from within her own family.
 She’s on a self-destructive course yet is not a suicidal loser.
-Unlike some ill-fated lost women, we don’t give up on her, even though we know she’s already lost.
+Unlike some ill-fated lost women we don’t give up on her, even though we know she’s already lost.

 CBS and Paramount’s Blu-ray of Twin Peaks: The Original Series, Fire Walk with Me & The Missing Pieces is a big nine-disc set containing 29 original episodes plus two cuts of the pilot, plus Fire Walk with Me.
 It’s not a reissue under different title of the 2014 disc set Twin Peaks: The Entire Mystery, which is still available.
 This set has one fewer disc.
 The video contents have been redistributed, with presumably fewer extras.
 The older box includes a fancier disc-holding interior, with color artwork, etc.